Alexandru-S/Code_Solutions/README.md

 - **C#**

 ## Project Structure

-Each problem has its own folder, named after the problem, and contains the corresponding solution file.
-For example:
+Each problem resides in its own folder and contains:
+- A solution file (named appropriately for the language).
+- An optional `README.md` with explanation or notes.

 Code_Solutions/